flexcompute/tidy3d/README.md

 ### Installing from source

-For development purposes, and to get the latest development versions, you can download and install the package from source as:
+Alternatively, for development purposes, eg. developing your own features, you may download and install the package from source as:

 ```
 git clone https://github.com/flexcompute/tidy3d.git